of Worship Language

 Together with the presence and reciprocal relational work of the Spirit (the Son’s relational replacement), Jesus’ transformed followers are functionally reconciled together to be the new creation whole of God’s family in likeness of the Trinity, ongoingly in the trinitarian relational process of family love.
 At this unique table fellowship with the whole of God, his church can celebrate God’s whole only as church family together, not as relational and emotional orphans functioning as orphanage.
 Without this relational celebration of God’s whole, our Christology, soteriology, ecclesiology, pneumatology and eschatological hope become merely static doctrine essentially disembodied with nothing relationally functional to practice and experience both with God and with each other together.

 Is our corporate worship the worship of the whole and holy God?
 Are we the worshipers the Father seeks (Jn 4:23-24)?
 However you personally answer, let us assume for ourselves that the answer is no rather than yes.
-‘No’ is a more open (and vulnerable) place to start, to grow deeper in our relationship with God corporately as his worshiping church—so that our worship be of significance to God and to ourselves as well (individually and corporately), and so that we and our worship be distinguished from human shaping in order that the holy God receive what is uncommon, for the whole of God’s church to be whole and to live whole in likeness, and to make whole the human context.
+‘No’ is a more open (and vulnerable) place to start, to grow deeper in our relationship with God corporately as his worshiping church—so that our worship be of significance to God and to ourselves as well (individually and corporately), and so that we and our worship be distinguished from human shaping in order that (1) the holy God receive what is uncommon, (2) for the whole of God’s (the Trinity's) church to be whole and to live whole in likeness of the Trinity, and (3) to make whole the human context.
 All the above we cannot do as long as we are defined and determined by human contextualization.

 Today there are important transitions taking place in the church worldwide.
 In the Global North, first and second generation neo-evangelical spokespersons in church and academy are giving way to a younger generation, yet who are only nominally more diverse.
 The Roman Catholic Church has just installed a pope from the Global South, who stands in both continuity and discontinuity with the traditions of this segment of God’s catholic church.
 The church in the Global South is exploding in growth.
 Changes such as these can continue to unfold to either go further and deeper with God, or to become increasingly embedded in human contextualization.
 Will we get beyond any hermeneutical impasse to make relational connection significant to the whole of God?